While our web applications grow, the developers concentrate on new features and business logic, the topic of error handling is often neglected.

 Let’s take a typical example: Changing a customer’s email address with the following subtasks:

-object to the storageThe author of the following code chose “wisely” an ErrorList
+Customer object by a customer ID from storageCustomer objectCustomer object to the storageThe author of the following code chose “wisely” an ErrorList object instead of a php array for collecting error messages.

 <?php